ysndr/MSc-Thesis/chapter/related-work.md

 Due to the complexity of the language, LSP requests are processed lazily, with support for caching to ensure performance.
 While many parts of the language have been reimplemented with a language-server-context in mind, the analyzer did not however implement detailed linting or the rust-specific borrow checker.
 For these kinds of analysis, rust-analyzer falls back to calls to the rust build system.

+#### Integration for small languages

+The LSP makes it possible to bring language support to many editors at once.
+Emerging languages are profiting from this in particular since development resources are typically scarce and the core is quite volatile.
+To mitigate this, core language components can often be reused or integrated through command line calls.

+A good example is given by the Frege language [@frege].
+While previously providing an eclipse plugin [@frege-eclipse], the tooling efforts have since been put towards an LSP implementation.
+The development of this language server has been reported on in [@frege-lsp-report].
+The author shows though multiple increments how they utilized the JVM to implement a language server in Java for the (JVM based) Frege language.
+In the final proof-of-concept, the authors build a minimal language server through the use of Frege's existing REPL and interpreter modules.

 ### Honorable mentions

 <!-- frege? -->